 - In the Service console connection section, specify an SSH timeout.
 By default, the SSH timeout is set to 20000 ms. If a task targeted at the Linux server is inactive after the specified timeout, Veeam Backup & Replication will automatically terminate the task.

-- If the Linux server is deployed outside NAT, in the Preferred TCP connection role section select the Run server on this side check box.
+- [For the Linux server deployed outside NAT] In the Preferred TCP connection role section, select the Run server on this side check box.
 In the NAT scenario, the outside client cannot initiate a connection to the server on the NAT network.
 As a result, services that require initiation of the connection from outside can be disrupted.
 With this option selected, you will be able to overcome this limitation and initiate a ‘server-client’ connection — that is, a connection in the direction of the Linux server.

 - When you add a Linux server, Veeam Backup & Replication saves a fingerprint of the Linux host SSH key to the configuration database.
 During every subsequent connection to the server, Veeam Backup & Replication uses the saved fingerprint to verify the server identity and avoid the man-in-the-middle attack.

 To let you identify the server, Veeam Backup & Replication displays the SSH key fingerprint: